douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 `init.el` file to steer deferred/async compilation.
 When running Emacs with the `native-compile-async` symbol defined, we ask if we want to run the deferred async compilation.
-If yes, set the number of jobs that can run in the background, and then define a blacklist.
-The blacklist is useful for avoiding compiling Emacs Lisp code that we don't often use, or if it takes _forever_ to compile (this can only be determined by experience, so my blacklist is a bit fluid, sometimes I'll remove one and leave it to grind over night).
-I list a few entries as an example.
-See `C-h
+If yes, set the number of jobs that can run in the background (one can also define a blacklist.
+The blacklist is useful for avoiding compiling Emacs Lisp code that we don't often use, see `C-h v
-    v comp-deferred-compilation-black-list` for more, it looks for regex matches.
+    comp-deferred-compilation-black-list` for more, it looks for regex matches).

 ```emacs-lisp
 ;; for native-comp branch